eeliang/gaps_and_islands_sql/source/includes/dates_with_status.md

 +------------+------------+-----------+--------+-----------------+
 ```

-The goal of this challenge is to find the (1) consecutive days where there are more than <100> tourist and (2) the gaps between these busy days.
+The goal of this challenge is to find the (1) streaks where there are more than <100> visitors each day and (2) the gaps between these busy days.

-The goal of this series of challenges is to work with a continuous stream (dates or incremental counters) and identifying **islands** (overlaps or consecutive rows) and **gaps** (missing values or null values).

 <aside class="success">
 Note, the <strong>gaps</strong> are represented AS <code>status=0</code>.